neilotoole/sq/README.md

 The `sq ping` command simply pings the source to verify that it's available.

 `sq src` lists the _active source_, which in our case is `@sakila_sl3`.
 You can change the active source using `sq src @other_src`.
-When there's an _active source_ specified, you can usually omit the handle from commands.
+When there's an active source specified, you can usually omit the handle from `sq` commands.
 Thus you could instead do:

 ```sh
 $ sq ping